 Perhaps the most prominent feature of Templo Expiatorio is its clock.
 It was imported from Germany at a cost of over $450 million pesos and was installed by German technicians.
 The clock has four lighted dials, and a carillon of 25 bells playing 25 pieces of both religious and popular music.
 The chimes can also be played via a keyboard from the choir.
 The most interesting feature of the clock is the 12 statues of the apostles which rotate in and out of the clock tower whenever a musical piece is played.

-There are many other Guadalajara sightseeing opportunities around the Templo Expiatorio del Santísimo Sacramento including the University of Guadalajara Museum of Arts.
-It houses several rotating national and international works.
-It is also home to several renowned Jalisco works created by Maestro José Clemente Orozco.
+There are many other Guadalajara sightseeing opportunities around the Templo Expiatorio del Santísimo Sacramento including the University of Guadalajara Museum of the Arts (MUSA).
+MUSA houses rotating national and international exhibitions.
+It is also home to several renowned murals created by Maestro José Clemente Orozco.

-You can easily walk to the cathedral in under 20 minutes from La Fe Hotel and Arts via Calle Manuel Lopez Cotilla.
-If you need help with directions, feel free to ask the front desk staff and they would be more than happy to help you!
+You can easily walk to Templo Expiatorio from La Fe Hotel and Arts in under 15 minutes via Calle Manuel Lopez Cotilla.
+If you need help with directions, feel free to ask our front desk staff and they would be more than happy to help you!